Our Favorite Chrome Plugins for Trello

-You constantly hear people saying Team Trello! or Team Asana! when it comes to productivity tips and we have to be honest, we've flipped back and forth between the two as well.
+You constantly hear people saying Team Trello! or Team Asana! when it comes to productivity tips and we have to be honest, we use both for different things.

-However, when it comes down to it, we settled on Trello, and it truly is a gamechanger here for us as far as our organization and productivity goes since it works well with how we like things to be laid out.
+Trello is our go-to for content organization and planning goes since it works well with how we like things to be laid out.

 Enter Chrome Extensions.

 On a recent scroll through the Extensions available in Google Chrome, when I typed in “Trello”, I discovered that there were hundreds to choose from.
 Not a couple here and there, but literally hundreds of them.
-So, I spent some time pouring through them and although I’m certain there are many more that we could implement, I settled on these seven to share with you today.
+So, I spent some time pouring through them and although I’m certain there are many more that we could implement, we wanted to share our favorites with you today.

-This month in our Community class, we’ve been learning SO much about Trello together.
+In our Trello class, we teach SO much about Trello.
 From learning how to create commands in Butler to save us multiple steps and activating certain Power-Ups, these plug-ins from Chrome are the icing on the cake.
 So today, I wanted to share them with you, with a video explanation to go with our two favorites, shown first!

-Favorite Trello Chrome Plug-In Number One: Collapsible Trello Lists
+Favorite Trello Chrome Plug-In Number One: Flexy Trello

-Do you ever want to be able to focus on just one list or a few of them, and not have to scroll back and forth and back and forth?
-Collapsible Trello Lists is what you need.
-This plug-in, with simply one click, turns your cards and lists into vertical pieces that are still moveable, but they don’t take up nearly as much space.
-Whether it’s a placeholder or a card you only need to have open during certain times, Collapsible Trello Lists is one of my absolute favorites (no sound to this video, we're simply showing you what it does).
+Do you ever want to be able to focus on just one list or a few of them, and not have to scroll back and forth and back and forth to find everything with easy?
+Flexy Trello is AMAZING for this.
+This plug-in, with simply one click, turns your cards and lists into vertical pieces that are still moveable, but they don’t take up nearly as much space. (but wait, there’s more!)
+In addition, Whether it’s a placeholder or a card you only need to have open during certain times, Flexy Trello can also get wider for lists, so that you can group like-items together, and then collapse the whole entire thing!! (no sound to this video, we're simply showing you what it does).

 Favorite Trello Chrome Plug-In Number Two: Next Steps